top of page

 Tatevik Hayrapetyan

-Tatevik Hayrapetyan, a historian, expert in Azerbaijani studies, former MP shed light on the alarming hostility faced by U.S. lawmakers during their recent visit to Baku for the COP29 climate summit.
+Tatevik Hayrapetyan, a historian, expert in Azerbaijani studies, and former MP shed light on the alarming hostility faced by U.S. lawmakers during their recent visit to Baku for the COP29 climate summit.
 In an interview with The Armenian Report, she emphasized how the Azerbaijani government targeted Congressman Frank Pallone (D-NJ) and Senator Edward J. Markey (D-MA), demonstrating a deep-seated intolerance toward those who criticize Azerbaijan's policies on Armenians.

 Congressman Pallone, part of the U.S. delegation to COP29, endured intense aggression from Azerbaijani media and state-backed organizations.
 “If it hadn’t been for the security provided by the embassy, I would have ended up in the hospital,” Pallone recounted after leaving Baku.
 Senator Markey also faced attacks, particularly during his speech, which addressed Azerbaijan’s human rights violations and territorial claims against Armenia.